 The polar form of a complex number is a different way to represent a complex number apart from rectangular form.
 Usually, we represent the complex numbers, in the form of z = x+iy where ‘i’ the imaginary number.
 But in polar form, the complex numbers are represented as the combination of modulus and argument.

-The modulus of complex number is also called absolute value.
+The modulus of a complex number is also called absolute value.
 This polar form is represented with the help of polar coordinates of real and imaginary numbers in the coordinate system.
 Let us learn here, in this article, how to derive the polar form of complex numbers.

 Polar Form Formula of Complex Numbers

-Here, the horizontal axis denotes the real axis and the vertical axis denotes the imaginary axis.
-The real and complex components of coordinates are found in terms of r and θ where r is the length of the vector and θ is the angle made with the real axis.
+Here, the horizontal axis denotes the real axis, and the vertical axis denotes the imaginary axis.
+The real and complex components of coordinates are found in terms of r and θ where r is the length of the vector, and θ is the angle made with the real axis.

 Using Pythagorean Theorem, we can write;

 Cos θ = Adjacent side of the angle θ/Hypotenuse